Insurance Basics & Common Questions

 I am a graduate student who is certified but has not graduated.
 What are my CMU SHIP options?

 You have the option to remain on the CMU SHIP until the coverage period ends on July 31 of the current academic year.
 Or, if you have been officially certified by your department and have other medical insurance, you have the option to cancel your CMU SHIP so long as no significant claims have been paid on your behalf.

 Please note that even if you have employment, you are not required to cancel the CMU SHIP.
 You may tell your employer that you already have medical insurance in effect through July 31 (current year).
 They can then help you enroll in their plan effective August 1, because you would then have a loss of coverage, which is considered a qualifying event for enrollment in a medical insurance plan.

 Does the CMU SHIP have medical coverage abroad?

 I’m filing my taxes, and I need the IRS form 1095.

 Why is my health insurance plan asking for my social security number?

-Because everyone in the U.S. is required to have qualifying insurance, qualify for an exemption, or potentially pay a tax penalty, health plans are required to send the federal Internal Revenue Service (IRS) information about their members, including the member social security or other tax identification number.
-Learn more about this requirement at www.irs.gov/Affordable-Care-Act/Individuals-and-Families.
+Because everyone in the U.S. is required to have insurance or qualify for an exemption, health plans are required to send the federal Internal Revenue Service (IRS) information about their members, including social security or other tax identification numbers.
+Learn more about this requirement.

 If you do not have a social security or other tax identification number, you can disregard the request.
 However, please note that health plans are required to request the information three times.
 If no response is received after the third request, the plan can provide the member’s date of birth.